courtneynreed/courtneynreed.github.io/_pages/about.md

 I am a researcher, educator, and musician.

 My research focuses on the roles and dynamic relationships between people, technology and the world around us.
-My goal is to uncover how we experience and understand interaction with our bodies and how this can inform design.
+My goal is to uncover how we experience and understand interaction with our senses and bodies and how this can inform design.

 As a musician, I am especially interested in the role technology has in human creativity.
 My work has centred around the interaction and relationship vocalists have with their voices --- both body and instrument --- and how technology mediates, informs, and even disrupts this connection.

 <!-- Examples of this work in topics including human-centred design, biosignal feedback, autoethnography, and experience querying with micro-phenomenology. -->